Joint Tenants vs Common Tenants

 It will be beneficial to own property as tenants in common.
 Thus, if you want to leave your share of the property to someone other than the other joint owner.

 Jack is married to Jane.
 Each has children from previous relationships.
 They own a holiday cottage as tenants in common.
-In their wills, they have each made provision for their share to pass to their own children.
+In their wills, they have each made provision for their share to pass to their children.

-It is easy to change the type of ownership, for example, if the property is own as joint tenants.
+It is easy to change the type of ownership, for example, if the property is owned as joint tenants.
 Then, it may be desirable to own it as tenants in common to enable each owner to leave their share to someone else.
 A property can also be changed from sole ownership to joint ownership.
 Either as tenants in common or joint tenants.

 Extra Notes: Law of Property Act 1925, ss.
 34, 36;.
 ITA 2007 ss.
 836. 837.